 Encryption Requirements

-Hybrid cloud data security needs multiple encryption layers.
-Organizations should use end-to-end encryption with advanced standards like AES-256 and RSA-4096.
-Transport Layer Security (TLS) encryption serves as the foundation for secure communications through public internet and private connections.
+Protecting data in hybrid cloud setups?
+You need multiple encryption layers working together.
+Companies should implement end-to-end data encryption using standards like AES-256 and RSA-4096.
+TLS encryption handles the foundation for secure communications—whether you’re going through public internet or private connections.

-Key encryption requirements for hybrid cloud security include:
+Key data encryption requirements for hybrid cloud security include:

-Cloud providers offer simple encryption capabilities, but organizations should retain control over their encryption keys.
+Public cloud providers offer simple data encryption capabilities, but organizations should retain control over their encryption keys.
 A Bring Your Own Key Management System (BYOKMS) lets organizations store encryption keys in their datacenters while maintaining centralized management and audit capabilities.

 Network Segmentation Strategies